ChamodyaChiran/Tozed-S12-pro-openwrt/README.md

 * 🔌Preinstalled USB support packages for external drives and hotplug auto-mounting

 * 👨‍👩‍👧‍👦 Parental controls and timed network access to manage internet usage

-* 📊 Traffic Monitoring to track bandwidth usage by device, interface, or time period

 * please check releases for more updates